segmentio/segment-docs/connections/destinations/catalog/perimeterx/index.md

 + Click the "Admin" tab inside the console.
 + Click "New Policy".
-+ Rename your new policy by clicking the words “Policy name” in the new policy and then click “Apply Changes”.
++ Rename your new policy by clicking the words "Policy name" in the new policy and then click "Apply Changes".

 ![](https://cloudup.com/cg69lTztbJx+)

 ### 3. Configure your Application

-+ Click the “Admin” tab inside the console.
++ Click the "Admin" tab inside the console.
-+ Define your first application by clicking the button “Create a New Application” and filling in the modal.
++ Define your first application by clicking the button "Create a New Application" and filling in the modal.
 + Select the policy that you would like to use (default is pxDefault_Policy and you should use the policy that you just created)